Iamvaseem/Iamvaseem/README.md

 Hi 👋, I'm SPK VASEEM

 🌱 Currently learning at **Besant Technologies**

 📧 Reach me at: spkvaseem2004@gmail.com

 🚀 **About Me**
-🎓 Currently pursuing training at Besant Technologies
+🎓 Currently pursuing training at **Besant Technologies**
-💻 Passionate about learning and building projects in Data Science / Development 📚 Exploring new tools and technologies to upskill myself 🤝 Open to collaboration and new opportunities
+💻 Passionate about **Data Analyst** and **Development**
+📚 Exploring new tools and technologies to upskill myself
+🤝 Open to collaboration and new opportunities
-🛠️ Interested in Data Analysis, Visualization, and Problem-Solving 🌍 Love sharing knowledge through projects and documentation ⚡ Always curious to learn something new every day
+🛠️ Interested in **Data Analysis, Visualization, and Problem-Solving**
+🌍 Love sharing knowledge through projects and documentation
+⚡ Always curious to learn something new every day

 ## 🛠️ Skills & Tools

 ### 💻 Languages: Python| MYSQL